Video Interview Guide: Tips for a Successful Job Interview

 Eye contact is very important during an in-person interview, and you want to convey that same level of connection during a video interview.
 Here’s how: Avoid the instinct to look directly at your interviewer on the screen while you’re answering a question.
 Instead, when you speak, you want to direct your gaze at the webcam.
 When you do this, your eyes are more likely to align with the interviewer’s eyes on the other end.
 When you’re listening, you can look back at the screen.

-Throughout the interview, keep your mood upbeat and convey optimism with your body language.
+Throughout the interview, keep your mood upbeat and convey optimism.
 One way to achieve this is to have good posture.
 Sit in your chair with your back straight and your shoulders open.
 Feet can be planted on the floor and arms can rest in your lap or on the desk.

 When you’re listening, nod and smile when appropriate to communicate that you’re giving them your full attention.
 Use hand gestures when it feels appropriate and keep your movements close to your body.
 Avoid fidgeting or letting your gaze drift away from the device.